annkathrinfi/RecommendationEngine/README.md

 - Seaborn<br/>
 - scikit-learn<br/>

-## **Results**<br/>
-The end result is a web app powered by the supervised machine learning model which contains visualizations of the disaster data and classfies newly entered messages into different groups.<br/>
-Ex: Type:  'we are more than 50 people on the street.
-Please help us find tent and food' & click 'Classify Message'-Button<br/>

 ## **Licensing, Acknowledgements**<br/>
-Thanks to real life disaster messages data from Appen.<br/>
+Thanks to IBM for providing the data.<br/>
-Thanks to Udacity for providing knowledge on Data Engineering (ETL/NLP/ML Pipelines) and a platform to work on this project.<br/>
+Thanks to Udacity for providing knowledge on Recommendation Engines and a platform to work on this project.<br/>